 Easy way to make a simple Macrame Hanger for your houseplants

 Do you love plants and flowers as much as I do?
 Do you have a house full of houseplants like I do?
-They sort of multiply around here.
-So, I’ve been busy making some these super simple and easy macrame plant hangers to get the plants off the floor.
+They have a way of multiplying, don’t they?
+Well, I have been a busy little bee making some these super simple and easy macrame plant hangers to get these plants off the floor.